Akshint0407/Python-Basic-Codes/README.md

 - Contributions are welcome!
 If you want to add more beginner-friendly scripts or suggest improvements, feel free to fork the repository and open a pull request.

 ## 📝 License
 - This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the LICENSE(LICENSE) file for details.

 Happy Learning! 😊